-A fully functional camera system is currently under fabrication and will be installed in the Skutz Falls fishway.
+A fully functional camera system has been installed in the Skutz Falls fishway and will be operational this week.
 This will allow for an independent estimate of Chinook abundance and build towards an adult Coho escapement estimate in 2020.
 Camera footage will be recorded continuously and motion events flagged for review similar to the fence.
-It is expected that the system will remain operational at flows approaching 50 m/s thereby extending the monitoring window.
+It is expected that the system will remain operational at flows approaching 50 m3/s thereby extending the monitoring window.